In order to use balena and deploy code to devices you will need a balena account.

 We offer the option to enable Two-factor Authentication - this is a feature that prompts you to input a code from your smartphone/computer in addition to your password, providing an additional layer of security for your account.

 Note: We use the industry standard Time-based One-time Password Algorithm to implement this functionality.

-Once you've enabled two factor authentication you will be given a QR code and prompted for a pairing code as shown below:-
+Next, you will be shown a QR code and prompted for a pairing code as shown below:

 In order to use your phone/computer as your added layer of security you will need to download a free authenticator application.
 There are many available, but one that works well and has been successfully tested against balena is Google Authenticator - download it for Android or iOS.